LeonardoZV/async-client-server-communication/README.md

 2. AWS SNS pushes the message to the destination by using one of the fanout methods, like HTTP/S POST.
 3. In case of a failure and after all retries, the message is published in a SQS queue for the desired error handling.

-## Publish/Subscribe Messaging (Server to Server Communication)
+## Message Broker (Server to Server Communication)

-In a uni-directional communication, a source server notifies a destination server that new events happened, as soon as necessary and generally through a topic or queue hosted in a message broker.
+In a uni-directional communication, a producer publishes a message in a topic or queue hosted in a message broker, and a consumer service subscribers to this topic or queue.
+Depending on the message broker used, a push or pull strategy is used.
+Kafka for example uses a pull strategy, meaning that the consumer service makes requests periodically to the message brokers requesting new data, which is very similar do the Polling method explained before.
+RabbitMQ for example uses a push strategy, meaning that RabbitMQ calls the consumer service when new data is available, which is very similar do the Webhook method explained before.

 Example Architecture: